Three Germans arrested after orgy in vacation paradise – child in tears

 Mayor Sol Matugas of the island’s coastal town of General Luna told local media that police intervened after reports of “lewd and obscene conduct”.
 The Germans are a police officer (29), a doctor (25) and another German (29), reports the Philippine state news agency pna.
 The Dutch woman (23) is a waitress by profession, it says in the telegraaf.nl.

-The four of them broke into the Siargao Blue Resort’s Sunset Bar around 12:30 p.m.
-Sunday and then let it rip.
-According to the police report, the quartet is said to have enjoyed themselves in front of several resort guests, including several children.
+The four broke into the Siargao Blue Resort’s Sunset Bar around 12:30 a.m.
+Sunday.
+According to the police report, the quartet’s orgy also took place in front of several resort guests.
+Among them were children.

+Screenshots of a video are circulating on social media.
+It shows wild scenes that allegedly took place in the bar.
+The bar is actually a thatched roof hut, open on all sides.
+In this respect, it is hardly surprising that the two men and two women could be observed at everything.
+According to local media reports, the four vacationers were under the influence of alcohol and apparently bathed without bathing suits.
+Romping around on the beach without a bikini or swimming trunks seems to be taboo in the Philippines – even going into the water without suitable clothing.

 Scandal on holiday island: underage witness had to throw up